 Our main result is the following:

-Proposition 1 If b is a purifiable SPNE in which no more than one player has infinite recall, then b is Markov.
+Proposition 1 If b is a K-recall purifiable SPNE, then b is Markov.
 Moreover, if b is also eventually stationary, then it is stationary.

 Proof.
 The first assertion is an immediate implication of Corollary 1.